kenjibailly/paimon_discord_bot/Readme.md

 ### 🦜 Slash Commands:
 - ✅  /award-team
     - Awards a role 🪙
-    - Input: role, amount, reason
+    - Input: role, amount, optional: reason
 - ✅  /award-user
     - Awards a user 🪙
-    - Input: user, amount, reason
+    - Input: user, amount, optional: reason
 - ✅  /deduct-user
     - Deducts 🪙 from a user
-    - Input: user, amount, reason
+    - Input: user, amount, optional: reason
 - ✅ /wallet
     - Checks your wallet balance
 - ✅ /shop
     - Opens the shop
+- ❌ /set-teams
+    - Choose 2 roles to be assigned as teams for the team generation
+    - Input: role, role
+- ❌ /reset-teams
+    - Removes all users from the roles created for the team generation to start over
+- ❌ /start-event
+    - Creates event, users can apply to this event to be added to the team generation
+    - Input: event name, description, optional: image
+- ❌ /set-reward-time
+    - Sets the amount of time the reward will stay before being removed
+    - Input: time in days

 ### 🏪 Shop rewards:
 - ✅ Change your nickname